 Today, youngsters find gigs more attractive than traditional nine-five offices.
 Initially, they get small roles without experience and carve their career in the desired way.
 Also, with freelancing, one learns to manage time and money well, laying the groundwork for entrepreneurship.
 Employers can hire people temporarily based on project requirements.
 It is especially beneficial for start-ups working on a shoe-string budget.

 As a freelancer, one does not have to work from 9-5 on weekdays, and there is no need to waste time in traffic bottlenecks.
 Many of them work on multiple projects and have a steep learning curve.
 Often a laptop and a fast WiFi connection are the only requirements.
 But at times, people can feel lonely, miss the chit-chats, cafeteria breaks, etc. So to strike a balance between the independent nature of work and community feeling at the job, the concept of coworking evolved.
-In coworking spaces, freelancers, entrepreneurs, and business owners with different skill sets and projects work together.
+In coworking spaces, freelancers, entrepreneurs, and business owners with different skill sets and projects are working together.
 Here the traditional work competition is missing, and one can network freely.

 Now, people working from home can also reap the benefits of coworking by connecting virtually or buying a virtual membership at a coworking space.
 It has also become necessary as many people are staying at home due to the pandemic or other reasons.
 Below we look into the various virtual events ideas coworking space managers can host at their hubs to provide their virtual members with the biggest workspace benefit, which is an active and supportive community.

 Isn't it best to start the work along with your favorite peers?
 It is nice to log in at the same time and have a pep talk with the buddies.
 There is no need for a lengthy banter, but a brief gesture would do.
 A group chat or a short virtual meeting gives community vibes and happiness.
 And, when you begin the day well, you are likely to be enthusiastic throughout.
 Thus, even such small virtual team building activities as virtual greetings in the mornings can enhance members’ productivity.